tillitis/tkey-ssh-agent/README.md

 can use it like this:

 ```
-./runsign.sh /dev/pts/19 file-with-message
+./runsign.sh file-with-message
 ```

 The file with the message can currently be at most 4096 bytes long.
+If the `--port` flags needs to be used, you can pass it after the message argument.

 The host program `runapp` only loads and starts an app.
 Then you will have to switch to a different program to speak your specific app